etiennegodin/inat-obs-scorer/README.md

 Rare taxa have too few observations to compute reliable difficulty estimates.
 A layered approach handles the full spectrum from common to rare:

+**Static taxon difficulty aggregates:** Structural taxon properties computed once on the training partition (bounded by `train_cutoff_date`) and applied as a static lookup to val and test — no recomputation on held-out data.
+Includes average and standard deviation of time-to-RG, lag distributions across the taxonomic hierarchy, average identifications required to reach RG, and `tx_lag_deviation`.

-**Dynamic features (point-in-time):** Taxon RG rates are computed with Bayesian shrinkage (α = 10) blending the taxon-specific rate toward the global prior.
+Taxon RG rates are computed with Bayesian shrinkage (α = 10) blending the taxon-specific rate toward the global prior.
 Hierarchical fallback — species → genus → family → order → global mean — activates when sample counts are insufficient.
-All rates are computed on the training partition only and applied to val/test without recomputation.

-**Static taxon difficulty aggregates:** Historical patterns encoded at species, genus, and family level:
-- Average and standard deviation of time-to-RG (how long does this taxon typically take to resolve?)
-- Lag distributions across the taxonomic hierarchy (how long before identifications arrive?)
-- Average number of identifications required to reach RG
-- `tx_lag_deviation`: how much this observation's age deviates from the taxon's typical resolution timeline

-These aggregates specifically capture structurally difficult groups — genera like *Carex* or *Asteraceae* — where community expertise is sparse and resolution timelines are long regardless of individual observation quality.
+These aggregates try to specifically capture structurally difficult groups where community expertise is sparse and resolution timelines are long regardless of individual observation quality.

 ### 4. Species confusion graph features